The Martins: Music career

 They were discovered by Michael English and Mark Lowry with Bill Gaither at the 1987 National Quartet Convention mid-day booth cleanup.
 The kids, then ages 15, 16, and 17 were singing a capella in an empty civic center after being rejected by a local record company who told them to go back home and forget about trying to make it in "the business."

-Following a weekend visit to their hometown by Mr. Howard, they signed with Mark Five Records who launched their first album release in 1990, With Love From Arkansas, produced by Eddie Howard, which quickly ran up the gospel charts.
-In 1990 A second album release sealed their position in gospel music and the contract was sold to Springhill Records, which would take them to an all-new level of marketing.
+Following a weekend visit to their hometown by producer Eddie Howard, they signed with Mark Five Records who launched their first album release in 1990, From Arkansas With Love, produced by Howard.
+The album quickly ran up the gospel charts.
+In 1990, a second album release sealed their position in gospel music and their contract was sold to Springhill Records, which would take them to an all-new level of marketing.

 Originally from Hamburg, Arkansas, near the Louisiana border in Ashley County, the vocalists grew up firmly and proudly planted in the Southern gospel tradition, so it is not surprising that, as they have matured, a broad range of influences have entered their musical mix.
 Billboard magazine describes The Martins as "breaking down walls and blurring the lines that separate Southern gospel from inspirational, adult contemporary, and other popular Christian music formats."

 Rather than resting in a single niche among the numerous Christian music genres, the Martins have rummaged freely through a stack of style books, grabbing whatever interests them.
 Sometimes the different elements are unaltered and traditional, but more often they are tossed into the trio's musical blender so that a new mixture emerges.
 The result has been labeled simply as Martin Music.

 Their portfolio of songs includes every musical palate, ranging from innovative and refashioned hymn arrangements to contemporary songs of praise and worship.
 While their eclectic style draws from a variety of musical genres, the Martins are often framed and presented as a cultural phenomenon rooted in the rural Southern United States, specifically in Arkansas.

 The Martins’ "big break" came in 1992 when Michael English and Mark Lowry insisted that Gloria Gaither listen to the group audition in the women's restroom prior to a Gaither Homecoming video recording in Indiana.
 Gloria told Bill that he had to let them sing in the video.
 They have gone on to appear in over two dozen Homecoming videos.
 The group has also recorded over a dozen albums.

 In 2002, Jonathan left the group in order to spend more time with his family.
 Joyce and Judy then enlisted the help of Paul Lancaster, formerly with Mullins & Co., and The Nelons.
 In 2003, they recorded Above It All.
 (Which included their most popular and well-known mega-hit “The Promise”).
 Between 2003 and 2010, they were somewhat inactive as a group in order to spend more time with their own families, although they did reunite for concerts periodically.
 During this time, the three each recorded a solo album.

 They often appear on the Gaither Homecoming concert tours, as well as in limited trio appearances.